 - MySQL: ApsaraDB RDS for MySQL, PolarDB for MySQL, MyBase for MySQL, PolarDB-X, and MySQL databases from other sources

-- The database instance to which the database belongs is managed in Secure Collaboration mode.
+- The database instance to which the database belongs is managed in Security Collaboration mode.
 For more information, see View the control mode of an instance.

-When you develop projects, process new business requirements, or optimize business operations, you may need to change schemas.
-Schema change operations include creating and modifying tables.
-For example, you may need to create or delete fields or indexes, adjust field attributes, or adjust indexes.
+When you develop projects, process new business requirements, or optimize business operations, you may need to create tables and change schemas.
+For example, you may need to create or delete fields or indexes, modify field attributes, or adjust index composition.
 In these scenarios, you can use the schema design feature of DMS.

 - Automatically checks whether the SQL statements for schema changes conform to specific R&D standards during the custom R&D process.
 For example, you can use this feature to ensure that the fields that are used in the production environment are not deleted.

-- Allows multiple users to perform collaborative development in the DMS console.
+- Allows multiple users to collaboratively change a schema in the DMS console.

-- You cannot submit a ticket to delete existing tables.
+- You cannot submit a schema design ticket to delete existing tables.
 You can delete tables that are created after you create the ticket.

 SHOW CREATE TABLE table_nameor